AllamGowriSankar0001/React-Learning-Path/1.Basics/8.Events/README.md

 # React Events Guide

-A comprehensive guide to handling events in React, focusing on `onClick`, `onChange`, and passing parameters.

----
+Events are how users interact with your app - clicking buttons, typing in inputs, hovering over things.
+React handles events a bit differently than regular HTML, so let's go through the basics.

-## 1. onClick Event
+## onClick Event

-Used when a user clicks a button, div, etc.
+This is probably the event you'll use most.
+It fires when a user clicks something - a button, a div, whatever.

 ### Basic Example